pifroggi/vs_align/README.md

 ```

 __*`clip`*__
 Misaligned clip.
-Can have any dimensions, but output dimensions will match ref.
 Must be in RGB format.

 __*`ref`*__
 Reference clip that misaligned clip will be aligned to.
+Output will have these dimensions.
 Must be in RGB format.

 __*`mask`* (optional)__
 Use a mask clip to exclude areas (in white) from warping, like for example a watermark or text.
 Masked areas will instead be warped like the surrounding pixels.
 Can be a static single frame or a moving mask.